 Treatment is most effective when atrophy is detected early.
 The longer you wait, the more the atrophy will progress and the less likely it will be to respond to voice therapy alone.

-This may seem simple, but without videostroboscopy (cloud to definition) it is much more difficult.
+This may seem simple, but without videostroboscopy it is much more difficult.

 How do you handle vocal atrophy?

 Vocal atrophy treatment depends largely on the cause.
 Depending on the cause, most people can benefit from one of several simple procedures to alleviate symptoms.
-Specialized techniques developed here at the Osborne Head and Neck Institute are used to limit the disability from vocal atrophy.
+Specialized techniques developed here at the Osborne Head and Neck Institute are used to limit the disability due to vocal atrophy.